albert-kevin/DRep/govact/README.md

 I agree to set the Net Change Limit (NCL) to 350 million ADA for 2025.
 Enabling treasury withdrawals to fund Cardano’s ecosystem growth without risking depletion.

+**gov_action10k0unljvaej0kd89w7pn0zkgdx59c7xkl0x5q78dzvdtd73u0kmqq5xl5y5**
+**InfoAction**
+**Rationale for voting YES on 2025 Net Change Limit of 200M ADA**
+I vote YES on the 200M ADA Net Change Limit for 2025.
+This cap, well below the annual inflow of approximately 315M ADA, protects the treasury’s reserves of 1.71B ADA,
+aligning with my support for the 300M/250M NCL.
+Although the 200M ADA does not meet all budget proposals,
+it forces prioritization of high-impact projects, consistent with my vote for 350M to promote disciplined growth.
+The lower limit reduces selling pressure on ADA, addresses Stake Pool Operators concerns after their rejection of the 350M NCL,
+and supports price stability.
+By voting YES, I break the deadlock following the split over the 350M NCL,
+enabling treasury withdrawals before the May 30, 2025, deadline.